jbakse/site_builder/docs/turtles/index.md

 /:: -->

-Both frameworks can be used to draw a square or star; we are not [_forced_](https://en.wikipedia.org/wiki/Technological_determinism) to draw specific things by either framework, but the way of thinking encouraged by the frameworks is different.
+Both frameworks can be used to draw a square or star; we are not [forced](https://en.wikipedia.org/wiki/Technological_determinism) to draw specific things by either framework, but the way of thinking encouraged by the frameworks is different.
 Just as working directly with pixels encourages different forms than working with higher-level drawing APIs, working with Turtle Graphics encourages yet other forms.

-Turtles are often used to draw spirograph-like figures and recursive trees.
+Two of the forms that turtles are very good for are spirograph-like figures and recursive trees.

 ::: js-lab